1Receipt/OpenID/README.md

 # 1Receipt OAuth
-This documentation is for integrate 1receipt account to third party clients
+1receipt® OpenID™ allows for third party shopping app to integrate with 1receipt, for shopper to have a smoother process in createing a 1receipt account and be able to scan their 1receipt barcode at the checkout.

 ### Start
 ##### 1. Apply for 1receipt sandbox certification
--  Fill in [apply form](https://forms.gle/Yg5k1DgTWGchDPVv5) and wait for checking application details.
+-  Fill in this [form](https://forms.gle/Yg5k1DgTWGchDPVv5) and we will get back to you in 24 hours.

--  Once the checking has been past, one sandbox certification will be sent by email.
+-  Once the your account has been approved, we will send one sandbox certificate by email.

--  The sandbox certification contains `client_id` and `sign_in_domain` `user_pool_id` `region`for sandbox userpool.
+-  The sandbox certificate contains `client_id` and `sign_in_domain` `user_pool_id` `region`for sandbox userpool.

 ##### 2. Generate auth URL and integrate user consent dialog
 - Generate auth URL